News & Trending Travel News

 Solarisys/Adobe siesta key beach

-Siesta Key is a beautiful Sarasota beach, and there’s plenty to do in nearby Siesta Key Village, but that reputation tends to bring large crowds — and with the crowds comes price hikes for food, shops, and more.
+Siesta Key is a beautiful beach on Florida's Gulf Coast, located near Sarasota.
+This is the perfect gateway to the beach to put your feet in the salty water, and there's plenty to do in nearby Siesta Key Village.
+But the island's reputation tends to bring large crowds, and with the crowds come price hikes for food, shops, and more.

 Where to go instead: Venice Beach